 Douglas Bevans, Co-founder and co-host

-Artist Douglas Bevans was born on October 30, 1968 in Edmonton, Alberta.
+Artist, Douglas Bevans hails from the oil city, Leduc, Alberta.
 He began his life path as a musician in the popular Canadian punk rock band, “the smalls.”
 He is the brain behind the revered Burning Man installation, “The Trojan Horse” and recently achieved worldwide media attention with his edu-performance piece, “Hot Dog Water.”
 When not struggling for intellectual superiority over his six-year old daughter Cohen, he is designing student educational tours of Canada through his company, Nomad Travel.
 He has been a featured personality in three documentaries, including the esteemed feature length film, “The Smalls: Forever Is a Long Time” and has amassed a broad list of radio and television performances.
-A travel enthusiast, visiting over 55 countries in 20 years, he is stoked to bring his unique life experience and vision to the Adventures in Co-parenting Podcast, where he will share the radio waves with his friend and co-parent Alaya Boisvert.
+A travel enthusiast, having visited over 55 countries in 20 years, he is stoked to bring his unique life experience and vision to the Adventures in Co-parenting Podcast, where he will share the radio waves with his friend and co-parent Alaya Boisvert.